Kalantaka: Legend

-Adoration
+Veneration

 Shiva's portrayal as Kalantaka is popular in South India, but restricted mainly to this region.
-A relief of Kalantaka in Chidambaram Temple has been turned into a shrine and is offered special worship on Kartik Poornima, the full moon day of the Hindu month of Kartik.
-The Shiva temple at Thirukkadavoor near Mayiladuthurai is considered as the place where Shiva defeated Death in Tamil tradition.
+A relief of Kalantaka in Chidambaram Temple has been turned into a shrine and is offered special worship on Kartik Purnima, the full moon day of the Hindu month of Kartika.
+The Shiva temple at Thirukkadavoor near Mayiladuthurai is considered as the place where Shiva defeated death in Tamil tradition.
 Thirukkadavoor or Thirukadaiyur or Tirukkatavur or Tirukkadavur or Katavur (as named in Tevaram) is one of the Atta-virattam, the eight sites of the heroic acts of Shiva.